 Our nonacademic activities vary with each session.
 They may include visits to the Reily Recreation Center, touring the campus, movie nights, visiting area attractions, and enjoying other campus recreational and social activities.

 Yes.
 Application requirements vary depending on the program for which you apply.
-Contact the Office of Strategic Summer Programs for more information email@example.com or 504-314-7619.
+The required application materials will be listed in your Green Wave portal once you submit an Application Starter.
+Contact the Tulane Pre-College office for more information: firstname.lastname@example.org or 504-314-7619.

 Yes.
 If a program offers this option, students are welcome to attend more than one session.
 There will be additional fees for subsequent sessions.